- Search The Registry

 - My Account

 After his first record, Moanin' at Midnight in 1951, became a hit, he moved to Chicago.
-Along with Muddy Waters, he made the city a center for the transformation of the acoustic Mississippi Delta blues style into an electronically amplified style for urban audiences.
+Along with Muddy Waters, he made the city a center for transforming the acoustic Mississippi Delta blues style into an electronically amplified style for urban audiences.
 Only blues audiences knew his work until the Rolling Stones and other British and white-American rock stars of the 1960s and '70s acknowledged his influence.

 Nothing But the Blues The Music and the Musicians